 The French Alps are no less dramatic than Switzerland's — and come at less of a premium to travelers (as Switzerland is Europe's most expensive country).
 My pick of the region is the range that hovers just above the resort town of Chamonix — near the junction of France, Switzerland, and Italy.

-In Chamonix, if the weather's right, there's nothing better than riding the cable car to the Aiguille du Midi, the 12,600-foot rock "needle of midday" high above town and across from Mont Blanc.
-Up here, the air is thin, visitors are giddy, and even when the sun's out, it's still bitterly cold in July.
-From here, a cute red gondola — Europe's highest lift — glides slowly along a three-mile cable, dangling silently over the Mer de Glace (Sea of Ice) to Helbronner Point, at the border of Italy.
+In Chamonix, if the weather's right, there's nothing better than riding the cable car to the Aiguille du Midi, the 12,600-foot rock "needle of midday" high above town and in the shadow of Mont Blanc's summit.
+Up here, the air is noticeably thinner than back on earth, and even when the sun's out, it's still bitterly cold in July.
+From here, a cute red gondola — Europe's highest lift — glides slowly along a three-mile cable, dangling silently over the Géant Glacier to Helbronner Point, at the border of Italy.